Remove a small portion of the raw mince and set it aside. (Less than quarter). We'll use this later on.

 Pour back the dried mince into the onions n stir thoroughly on low heat.
 Taste and adjust salt/pepper/lemon according to your taste.
 Switch off and let the mixture cool.

-Once the mixture is completely cool, add the raw mince you had set aside earlier, gram flour, egg, the soaked n drained bread and the pinch of soda bicarbonate (helps make the kababs soft but make sure you add this right before frying otherwise your kababs will be too soft and might fall apart in the oil).
+Once the mixture is completely cool, add the raw mince you had set aside earlier, gram flour, egg, the soaked n drained bread and a pinch of soda bicarbonate if you like (helps make the kababs soft but make sure you add this right before frying otherwise your kababs will be too soft and might fall apart in the oil).
 Mix thoroughly until the mixture is completely combined.
 Make a dip in the center of the mixture, put a small piece of foil, light a coal n place it on the foil, then pour a drop of oil on the coal and cover the bowl for about 2 minutes so that the mixture of kabab has a nice smoked smell.

 Shape the kababs and fry!

-PS: If kababs break during frying, mash them back in the mixture and add a bit of gram flour, shape and fry again.
+If kababs break during frying, mash them back in the mixture and add a bit of gram flour, shape and fry again.